Coronavirus: rheumatology services update

 Please read our frequently asked questions before contacting the department.

-Due to increased demand on the hospital due to the coronavirus (COVID-19) pandemic we are having to make changes to the way we deliver our service.
+Due to the coronavirus (COVID-19) pandemic we are having to make changes to the way we deliver our service.

 Nurse telephone appointment booking service